+- 8% of general security access licence share component was inactive for the reporting period an increase of 3% on the prior year (Table 7). - 2% of high security access licence share component was inactive for the reporting period, which is equal to the prior year inactivity.

+7 Supplementary Water (Lowbidgee) licences were introduced in 2012-13 water year.

-- 5% of general security access licence share component was inactive for the reporting period an increase of 1% on the prior year (Table 7). - 1% of high security access licence share component was inactive for the reporting period, which is equal to the prior year inactivity. - 8% of supplementary water (including Lowbidgee access) was inactive, a decrease of 1% reflecting continued availability to excess flows, downstream of the major storages.
-Access to this water is from unregulated supply (opportunistic access) and activity is largely climate driven. - Utilisation of available water from regulated supply was 68%, a decrease of 15% on the prior reporting period (Figure 26).
-General security carryover to 2021-22 was 28% approaching the maximum carryover limit of 30%.
+- 12% of supplementary water (including Lowbidgee access) was inactive, an increase of 4% on the prior year still indicating good access to excess flows, downstream of the major storages.
+Access to this water is from unregulated supply (opportunistic access) and activity is largely climate driven. - Utilisation of available water from regulated supply decreased from 68% to 61% from the prior reporting period (Figure 29).